robarnoldio/www.robarnold.io/_posts/2023-12-01-improve-your-home-network-security-for-free.md

 ### Level 3: Warp client with a free Cloudflare account and teams

 Let's say you crave control over the precise categories of sites to block.
 Or that you need a log of actions taken to protect your network.
-Or that you need to fine tune the protection of the Warp client based on who's using it.
+Or that you need to fine tune the protection of the [Warp client][warpdesktop] based on who's using it.
 You can do all those things by signing up (for free) for a Cloudflare account.

 Cloudflare generously provides almost all the features their enterprise customers pay for to everyone, for no cost.
 To access this, you do need to [register as a customer][signup].